ankri/react-workshop/README.md

 # Staying up to date

 Since the code and the README is still work in progress, please run `git pull` again in the morning on 10th of July.

+# Next steps

+Have a look at the [server](https://github.com/ankri/react-workshop/tree/master/server) directory to get more information about the server or at the [ui](https://github.com/ankri/react-workshop/tree/master/ui) directory to get more information about the application we will be building.

+When you are ready to start developing start with the first task.

+# Tasks

+- [Introduction]() - Let's start with the introduction
+- [Task 1]() - Make a reusable `<Trip />` component and use it to display the incoming trips
+- [Task 2]() - We want to set the locale once and use it everywhere.
+Use `Context` to do this.
+- [Task 3]() - We want to be able to create a new trip.
+Let's write a form with `useState`.
+- [Task 4]() - Currently the app uses two ways to retrieve the data from the server.
+Let's refactor to just use hooks.
+- [Task 5]() - Let's have a look at the Router by editing `TripRouter.js`
+- [Task 6]() - We want to update the window title every time we change a route
+- [Task 7]() - There is a better way to use forms.
+Let's use `formik`
+- [Task 8]() - Let's refactor the mess that is `Trip.js`